George Bomford of Oakley Park 1838 - 1849

 6. Dulane, 231 acres, was owned by Rev George Garnett.
 There is a crossroads here and there used to be a forge, which is now a shop.
 Dulane, or Tuilen, owes its fame to its ancient Church founded by Saint Cairnech, a contemporary of Saint Patrick, who flourished in the fifth century.
 The Church thrived and even had a bishop in the 10th Century, but it was sacked on numerous occasions by the Danes and gradually succumbed to Kells.

-Townland of Oakley Park.
-Copy of Ordnance Survey Map of 1836.
+Townland of Oakley Park 1836, redrawn from the Ordnance Survey map.
 Click on map to see larger size.

 7. Williamstown, 280 acres, has a large house on it in which the Rev George Garnett lived.
 He had recently married, and died in 1856 leaving the place to his eldest son, William Stawell Garnett who was born in 1838.
 The early Oakley Park deeds concern both Thomas Williams who lived at Williamstown, and Joseph Williams, probably his brother, who lived at Oakley Park then called Lawrencetown.
 Joseph Williams built the early part of Oakley Park, and Thomas rebuilt Williamstown, which was previously called Boaravely.
 Boaravely is also the proper name for the river, which is usually called the Moynalty River.
 However the Williamstown House of the 1830s was built in the second half of the 1700s by Rev George Garnett’s father.
 It is an impressive three-story house, which looks very like nearby Rockfield, and the two houses are probably by the same architect.
 Towards the end of the 1900s the Garnetts left and Williamstown was occupied for a while by the Dyas family; they left it to Miss McCormack who died in the 1950s.
 Since then the house has been empty and is slowly decaying into a ruin.